SCHOOL RULES AND EXPECTATIONS

 ● NO student may leave the College campus during the school day, without being signed out from the Student Centre.
 Wherever possible, appointments should be made outside of school hours.

-✔ Cellphones, earphones, ear-buds, music players and IPads must be turned off and safely stored in your bag or locker at all times while in class; except where use is authorised by staff for curriculum purposes.
+✔ Cellphones, headphones, earbuds, music players and tablets/iPads must be turned off and safely stored in your bag or locker at all times during school; except where use is authorised by staff for curriculum purposes.

 ✔ No student should bring any item to school which is not absolutely necessary during the normal school day.
 This applies particularly to all prohibited, dangerous or valuable items including illegal or restricted drugs, vapes and paraphernalia.